metabase/metabase/docs/troubleshooting-guide/known-issues.md

 > Click **Sort** and select the thumbs up emoji (👍) to view the most commonly encountered bugs.

-5. If you find an existing bug that matches your problem, leave a thumbs up or comment to help the team prioritize it.
+5. If you find an existing bug that matches your problem, add a thumbs up emoji to help the team prioritize it.

 6. If you can't find your problem, and you're sure that it's not a [product limitation](#how-to-find-a-known-product-limitation), you can [create a new bug report](./bugs.html).

 ## How to find a known product limitation

-You may be encountering a product limitation if the functionality you're looking for doesn't exist.
+If the functionality you're looking for simply doesn't exist (i.e., it hasn't suddenly gone missing), you might be running into a product limitation.

-If you're dealing with something that has suddenly disappeared or stopped working, try [searching for a bug](#how-to-find-a-known-bug) instead.

 1. Go to [Metabase Github issues page](https://github.com/metabase/metabase/issues).